Geritychina/Diploma-work/README.md

 # Final diploma work 🎓📘📕📗

-Diploma work for Plovdiv Paisii Hilendarsky university
+Diploma work for Plovdiv Paisii Hilendarsky University

 Made with love by Gergana ❤®